vrs-learn/DataStructures/DataStructures.md

     This values is derived as the for loop is running n times to identify the integer.
 - Similarly if I am using Binary tree, if I have to calculate the number of iterations to reach the number, I would calculate the time taken as O(log n).

+### Linked List
+In Python linked list is not implemented directly.
+To store a linked list, we can use a class to imitate the same.
+See example in : linkedlist.py

+### Hash Tables
+In Python the hash tables implementation is called Dictionary.